hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 Interactive job
 ~~~~~~~~~~~~~~~

-Starting an interactive job in Slurm is a bit more cumbersome then it was with
-Torque.
-We do need to distinguish between two scenarios:

-1. A request for a number of cores on a single node
-2. Requests that involve multiple nodes, e.g., to test an MPI program.

-Simple request, cores on a single node
-""""""""""""""""""""""""""""""""""""""
+Simple interactive jobs
+"""""""""""""""""""""""

-This kind of requests can be done easily by using ``srun`` on the command line of
+Starting an interactive job in Slurm  can be done easily by using ``srun``
-one of the login nodes.
-E.g.,
+on the command line of one of the login nodes.

+For a single node job,

 .. code:: bash